mrviniciux/nextjs14-storybook/README.md

 ## Whats up with Next14 and Storybook v7?

+[Update: actually the only addon causing package hoisting is `@storybook/addon-essentials`]

 When trying to install extra addons like `@storybook/addon-essentials`, `@storybook/addon-links`, `@storybook/addon-mdx-gfm` and build storybook (`yarn build:storybook`) throws the following error:

 ```